joedougherty/mazes/docs/middle.rst

-How can transform what we have above into an Adjacency List?
+How can transform this string into an Adjacency List?

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++